Before the arrival of reliable mains electricity in the Brecon Beacons, many landowners relied on private micro hydro schemes to generate electricity.

 There is no generation for two months because of the dry weather.

 Most of the hydro schemes have generated no electricity since mid-May, so income in the third quarter is likely to be very low.
-All the hydro schemes are modelled with the assumption that they will not generate electricity for some periods each year but this dry summer period is unusually long.
+All the hydro schemes are modeled with the assumption that they will not generate electricity for some periods each year but this dry summer period is unusually long.

 Total generation (approx.) in kWhs at the end of September: